Multimessenger parameter estimation of GW170817: from jet structure to the Hubble constant: Implications

 \subsection{Model Parameters}

 The fitting process provides intriguing constraints to the parameters.
-All our fittings result in a tight constraint on the observing angle $\theta_{\rm v}=0.38\pm 0.02$ radian, which arises from the sensitive relation between the angle and light curve slope.
+All our fittings result in a tight constraint on the observing angle $\theta_{\rm v}=0.38\pm 0.02$ radian, which arises from the sensitive relation between the angle and light-curve slope.
 Our inferred value for $\theta_{\rm v}$ is consistent with the angle estimated by the jet's superluminal motion \citep{Mooley2018}.

-It is not surprising that we can't precisely constrain the magnetic field parameter $\epsilon_{\rm B}$, because the cooling frequency $\nu_{\rm c}$ is not observed in radio band.
-In fact, a further constraint on $\nu_c$ can be placed since the spectrum shows a single power-law function from the radio to x-ray band, which means the cooling break lies beyond the X-rays \citep{vla3}.
-The constraints of the afterglow parameters reported here (and the best fitting parameter in Figure \ref{fig:fitting}) are compatible with these studies.\footnote{Note that we didn't include the Synchrotron Self-Compton effect in this work, which may have a modest effect to the electron cooling break \citep{2015MNRAS.454.1073B}.} The parameter $\nu_{\rm c}$ in our study therefore only plays a role of a scale factor in the calculation and doesn't affect our estimation of $\theta_{\rm v}$.
-However it still helps us to extract some information of electron acceleration process which is implied in Figure \ref{fig:pe_fixed_f} and \ref{fig:pe_free_f}.
-Assuming that $\epsilon_{\rm B}$ is not too high ($\epsilon_{\rm B}<0.01$, see the X-ray constraint from \cite{Hajela2019}), the $\epsilon_{\rm e} - \epsilon_{\rm B}$ contour plot in Figure \ref{fig:pe_fixed_f} shows a very large estimation of $\epsilon_{\rm e}$ ($>0.4$) which is on the high side from typically inferred GRB afterglow parameters \citep{Kumar2015,2017MNRAS.472.3161B}.
+Since there are more model parameters than light-curve features, some parameters are degenerate \citep{2019ApJ...883...15G} as shown in Fig. \ref{fig:pe_fixed_f}-\ref{fig:pe_gw}.
+For example, it is not surprising that we cannot precisely constrain the magnetic field parameter $\epsilon_{\rm B}$, because the cooling frequency $\nu_{\rm c}$ is not observed in radio band.
+In fact, a further constraint on $\nu_c$ can be placed since the spectrum shows a single power-law function from the radio to X-ray band, which means the cooling break lies beyond the X-rays \citep{vla3}.
+The constraints of the afterglow parameters reported here (and the best fitting parameter in Figure \ref{fig:fitting}) are compatible with these studies.\footnote{Note that we did not include the Synchrotron Self-Compton effect in this work, which may have a modest effect to the electron cooling break \citep{2015MNRAS.454.1073B}.} The parameter $\nu_{\rm c}$ in our study therefore only plays a role of a scale factor in the calculation and does not affect our estimation of $\theta_{\rm v}$.
+However, it still helps us to extract some information of the electron acceleration process which is implied in Figure \ref{fig:pe_fixed_f} and \ref{fig:pe_free_f}.
+Assuming that $\epsilon_{\rm B}$ is not too high ($\epsilon_{\rm B}<0.01$, see the X-ray constraint from \cite{Hajela2019}), the $\epsilon_{\rm e} - \epsilon_{\rm B}$ contour plot in Figure \ref{fig:pe_fixed_f} shows a very large estimation of $\epsilon_{\rm e}$ ($>0.4$) which is on the high side from typically inferred gamma-ray burst afterglow parameters \citep{Kumar2015,2017MNRAS.472.3161B}.